mightyleader/Multipeer_Talk/presentation.md

 ![40%, filtered](https://dl.dropboxusercontent.com/u/5034400/recieve.png)
 ![75%, filtered](https://dl.dropboxusercontent.com/u/5034400/plain.png)

+One device will then create an Advertiser, to broadcast it's service.

 ---
 #[fit]Session, Browser and Advertiser

 ![75%, filtered](https://dl.dropboxusercontent.com/u/5034400/sender.png)
 ![40%, filtered](https://dl.dropboxusercontent.com/u/5034400/send.png)
 ![75%, filtered](https://dl.dropboxusercontent.com/u/5034400/receiver.png)

+This is picked by a Browser object on the other device and displayed as an available peer.
+Tapping on the displayed name sends an invite back to the Advertiser to join Sessions.

 ---
 #[fit]Session, Browser and Advertiser